Said-laasri/said-laasri/README.md

 </p>

-### I am a Full-Stack developer | CyberSecurity Analyst
+### I am a Back-end developer | CyberSecurity Analyst
 <img align="right" height="250" width="375" alt="" src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/coder.gif" />
 Hello there!
-I am a self-taught full-stack developer And Certified CyberSecurity analyst from Morocco, passionate about bringing ideas to life with elegant interfaces that prioritize user-friendliness and architectural excellence.
-I strive to deliver projects with the utmost craftsmanship, emphasizing superior user experience, well-designed architectures, and top-notch code quality.
+I am a Backend Developer and Certified Cybersecurity Analyst from Morocco, passionate about building secure, scalable, and high-performance systems.

+My expertise lies in designing robust backend architectures, optimizing databases, and implementing secure authentication and encryption to safeguard applications.
+I prioritize efficiency, reliability, and security, ensuring that every project meets the highest standards of performance and data protection.

+Always exploring the latest in backend technologies and cybersecurity, I strive to create systems that are not only powerful and scalable but also resilient against threats.
 HAPPY CODING!!

 <p align="center">